Killing of Pascal Suleiman: Investigations and reactions

 Initially, it was claimed that Hezbollah was behind the abduction, however, leaks from the Lebanese security forces showed that a gang of Syrian refugees was responsible.
 The Lebanese Army arrested three Syrians and a Lebanese mole for questioning and to find the victim's whereabouts.
 With the cooperation of a unit of the Syrian army, they were able to arrest the four kidnappers of Syrian nationalities including the alleged leader named Bilal Mohammad Dello.
 Eleven have been implicated in the case, however five are in the run and are believed to have fled to Syria.
 Three of which are considered to be the main leaders behind the operation.

 Official judicial sources said that Suleiman was killed by a car theft gang, however the Lebanese Forces and allied parties claim it was a political assassination particularly orchestrated by Hezbollah and the Syrian regime, who have been known to have assassinated numerous critics and opposition politicians.
 Hezbollah secretary general, Hassan Nasrallah, denied these claims in a speech and added that the accusations were intended to cause sectarian strife.

-The discovery of Suleiman's body in Syria and leaks that implicated Syrian nationals, angered the Christians in Lebanon, who attacked Syrian refugees in the streets between Jbeil and other places across Lebanon.
+The discovery of Suleiman's body in Syria and leaks that implicated Syrian nationals, angered the Christians in Lebanon, who attacked Syrian refugees in the streets between Jbeil and other places across the country.
 On April 10, local Christians in Bourj Hammoud, a suburb of Beirut, declared to the Syrian migrants in the area that they must vacate all businesses and apartments in Bourj Hammoud by April 12.
 The following day, Christians distributed leaflets in the Ashrafieh neighborhood of Beirut, issuing an ultimatum to the Syrian refugees to leave the area by April 12 (the next day).
 Leader of the Lebanese Forces, Samir Geagea, called for calm and personally visited Jbeil.